-First off is of course that lemon water contains a lot of vitamin C, which helps your gut to produce hydrochlolic acid.
-This helps to neutralise the ph levels, fights free radicals and helps our stomach with the process of digestion.
-The Ancient Greeks already drank a cup of lukewarm water to wake up their bodies and to eliminate toxins.
+First off is of course that lemon water contains a lot of vitamin C, which helps your gut to produce hydrochloric acid.
+This helps to neutralize the ph levels, fights free radicals, and helps our stomach with the process of digestion.
+The Ancient Greeks already drank a cup of lukewarm water to wake up their bodies and eliminate toxins.
 Hippocrates declared in 400 B.C. that ‘all disease starts in the gut’ and this still remains to be true to this day.

-Lemon juice contains small amounts of iron, is a great source of vitamin C and citric acid, which can increase the absorption of iron from other foods
+Lemon juice contains small amounts of iron and is a great source of vitamin C and citric acid, which can increase the absorption of iron from other foods

 No wonder, it is so good for you!